GSA/digitalgov.gov/content/posts/2014-10-22-the-api-briefing-home-energy-saver.md

   - Wednesday API Briefing
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/10/400-x-268-Dept-Energy-Home-Energy-Saver-HES-Professional-Tool.jpg" alt="Dept Energy Home Energy Saver HES Professional Tool" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/10/400-x-268-Dept-Energy-Home-Energy-Saver-HES-Professional-Tool.jpg" alt="Dept Energy Home Energy Saver HES Professional Tool" >}}

 It is fall when the weather becomes colder, and people start firing up their furnaces.
 While I was working on putting in more insulation and installing a programmable thermostat, I wondered if the federal government has an API to help me lower my utility bills.
 Yes, and it is a great API!
 The Department of Energy (through the Lawrence Berkley National Laboratory) has the [Home Energy Saver API](https://developers.buildingsapi.lbl.gov/hes) which is a comprehensive service to analyze home energy use.